 If you’re concerned that there may be gaps in your National Insurance record, you should ask for a copy using the gov.uk tool.
 You can then check whether you’re eligible to make voluntary contributions.

-For most self-employed people, National Insurance contributions are paid through the Self Assessment process.
+For most self-employed people, National Insurance payment is made through the Self Assessment process.
 You need to file your return and pay your bill by 31 January each year.
 For more information, read our small business guide to Self Assessment tax returns.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer